Telecommunications Rights — Quebec

 What should you NOT do?

-- Don't sign contracts without reading them — especially the fine print about fees, data limits, and cancellation terms.
+- Don't sign without reading the fine print — fees and cancellation terms in particular.

 How Quebec differs from federal law